VolkanSah/Bitcoin-Lottery-Miner/README.md

 # Bitcoin Lottery Miner (Fun Simulator for EDU)
 ### your chancesimultan 1: 45.000.000.000.000.000.000.000 (difficulty on 28.01.2025) for 6,25 BTC
 Want real working Lottery miner?
-Have a look here ->
+Have a look here -> Links soon!

 Welcome to the **Bitcoin Lottery Miner**, a unique simulation and mining tool for both fun and educational purposes!
 This project offers a fresh take on "lottery mining," where the challenge is to find a valid Bitcoin block with a specific difficulty target, much like the real Bitcoin mining process.
 Wait need coffee 😅